 All these positions are supervised and graded by Ryerson faculty; all are unpaid.

 In addition to the internships, students are strongly encouraged to explore internships and other jobs offered by several media organisations to students and/or recent graduates.
 Job opportunities are regularly emailed out to students’ Ryerson email accounts.

 If you are having troubles at home or are finding yourself feeling swamped, don’t wait until you receive your marks to try to remedy the situation.
 As soon as you realize that your academic performance may be affected by external events, let your instructor or another staff member, such as Beverly Petrovic, know.
 The staff and faculty can consider an extended deadline, perhaps, or a make-up assignment in such situations.
 The Ryerson Students’ Union and Student Services also offer aid and academic counselling.

-Remember: if you fail a journalism course, you can’t make it up over the summer, and will have to repeat the course the following year.
+Remember: if you fail a journalism course, you can’t make it up over the summer, and you will have to repeat the course the following year.

-You will find appeals forms here.
+You can find appeals forms here.

 The School of Journalism recommends strongly that you discuss your situation with your professor before beginning the formal appeals process.

 You must submit your appeal to the Student Affairs Co-ordinator, Beverly Petrovic.